You are tuned to the most listened-to radio talk show in America, a program often copied, mimicked, imitated, duplicated, but never equaled.

 Thanks and welcome back.

-Well, uh, they had the big birthday celebration for Fidel Castro last week, all last week in Cuba.
+Well, they had the big birthday celebration for Fidel Castro last week, all last week in Cuba.

-Uh I forget the name of the mountains, the highest peaks in these mountains.
+I forget the name of the mountains, the highest peaks in these mountains.

-Uh, Castro loved going there as a kid.
+Castro loved going there as a kid.

-They're building some secret mausoleum up there, but it appears that the Castro's final days on Earth are near, and as such, Cuba's acting president, Raul Castro, departing from his brother's confrontational approach, uh, said this weekend he was open for talks with Washington.
+And as such, Cuba's acting president, Raul Castro, departing from his brother's confrontational approach, said this weekend he was open for talks with Washington.

 The offer was made on Saturday.

-The most direct overture to the United States by Castro's designated successor running Cuba in the absence of its ailing supreme exalted leader.
+The most direct overture to the United States by Castro's designated successor, running Cuba in the absence of its ailing, supreme, exalted leader.

-You know, can I put the myth to that?
+Can I put the myth to that?

 I mean, I'd love for this embargo to end because I love punch double coronas.